-(6) When you ask a Realtor for an opinion, you should expect it to be rendered in accordance with his best judgment, unbiased by your personal preferences.
+(6) When you ask a Realtor for an opinion, you should expect it to be ren-dered in accordance with the best judgment, unbiased by your personal preferences.

 The term client is used in this Code to denote one who retains a Realtor to represent his interests in real estate matters.